Half a Million Dollars in Debt Y’aLL!

 I decided to turn my mom blog, into a personal finance blog so others could follow along on our journey to pay off over HALF a MILLION dollars in student loan and practice start up debt.

 I hope you enjoy following along, and maybe even find some inspiration along the way.

-You can snag my FREE budget planner, and join my community of 100K+ subscribers here.
+You can snag my free budget planner, and join my community of 145K+ subscribers by clicking the button below.

 I won’t spam you, but I will offer helpful tips for frugal living, getting out of debt, and sharing every step of our debt free journey!